X

 What you can do

-Share the following information with the emergency care providers, if possible:
+Share the following information with the emergency medical help, if possible:

 • Symptoms.
 Describe your symptoms in detail.
-Note when they started and anything that makes the pain better or worse.
+Note when they started and if anything makes the pain better or worse.

 • Medical history.
-Tell your providers whether you've had chest pain before and what caused it.
+Tell the healthcare team whether you've had chest pain before and what caused it.
 Tell them whether you or any close family members have a history of heart disease or diabetes.

 • What's the most likely cause of my chest pain?